Nelestya/baseapp/README.md

 # Baseapp

-Baseapp is an application django for
+Baseapp is an application django for django

 ### Prerequisites